 No, in fact, I believe my experiences and struggles are what make me ‘me’.
 I admit that God can heal and has healed, but healing is not always in the human way that I or others perceive it to be.
 We are all broken and we all have our troubles and pain.

 I am far from a perfect Christian.
-I am judgemental, I struggle to forgive, my language is terrible and I self-harm nearly every day.
+I am judgmental, I struggle to forgive, my language is terrible and I have struggled with addiction.
 But there is no such thing as a perfect life.
 And trying to be perfect by my standard or others is damaging.

 It is only through God and my spirituality that I have learnt to use my diagnosis to help me see the value and meaning to my life.